HEAL/heal-metadata-schemas/variable-level-metadata-schema/README.md

     - if type is a scalar (`string`,`integer`,`number`) in `items`, translated to type `string` with pattern `^(?:[^|]+\||[^|]*)(?:[^|]*\|)*[^|]*$` to indicate a string containing a pipe delimiter (i.e., a stringified array with a pipe delimiter)
 ### `property` name conversion rules
-To facilitate the mapping of json spec property names to csv property names,  the resulting flattened `property` names from the flattened properties should correspond to the jsonpath representation where:
+To facilitate the mapping of json spec property names to csv property names,  the resulting flattened `property` names from the flattened properties should correspond to the [jsonpath](https://datatracker.ietf.org/doc/id/draft-goessner-dispatch-jsonpath-00.html) representation where:

 1. type `object`

+    The json spec type object property below:
     ```json

     "constraints": {